-This shift in mindset will allow your kids to develop important skills, while also keeping them engaged for longer stretches of time so you can actually get something done.
+Focusing on encouraging independent or solo play will allow your kids to develop important skills, while also keeping them engaged for long stretches of time so you can actually get something done.

 Think about how stressed you feel when you see so much “stuff” everywhere–you don’t know where to look, or what to do, it’s totally overwhelming.

 It’s the same for kids.
-You want to focus on providing fewer but more open ended toys that will encourage more active and imaginative play.
+You want to focus on providing fewer but more open-ended toys that will encourage more active and imaginative play.

-If you're looking for toy recommendations, check out my must have toys for toddlers.
+If you're looking for toy recommendations, check out my must-have toys for toddlers.

-Open ended toys
+2. Invest in Open ended toys

-Toys have a significant influence on how children develop physical, social, emotional and cognitive skills.
+Toys have a significant influence on how children develop physical, social, emotional, and cognitive skills.
 The key is to stay away from standard plastic toys, especially toys that talk, light up, move, or engage in any other way with your child.
 Anything with batteries should be cause for a pause.

 Keep in mind that the more a toy does, the less your kid has to do.
 The general rule of thumb is that a toy should do no more than 10 percent of the work.
 This leaves your child to do 90 percent of the work.
-If you want your child to play independently they need access to open ended toys.
+If you want your child to play independently they need access to open-ended toys.

-Organize in a way that makes sense to a child
+3. How to organize toys in a way that makes sense to a child

-For example, we keep things like smaller legos, puzzles and board games higher up because my kids can’t do the entire process from start to finish by themselves.
+For example, we keep things like smaller legos, puzzles, and board games higher up because my kids can’t do the entire process from start to finish by themselves.